vic-cieslak/portfolio-income-manager/PROGRESS.md

 # Next Steps for Django Income Tracking Project

+### NEW

+- add ability to export/import data
+- add ability to have differetn potfolios?

 ## 1. Track portfolio value over time
 - Implement in the portfolio app
 - Create a new model (e.g., PortfolioHistory) to store historical data